-Cervical cancer can develop during pregnancy, and an abnormal Papanicolaou (Pap) test should not be attributed to pregnancy.
+Cervical cancer can develop during pregnancy, and an abnormal Papanicolaou (Pap) test should not be attributed to the pregnancy itself.
 Abnormal Pap tests are followed by colposcopy and directed biopsies when indicated.
 Colposcopy does not increase risk of an adverse pregnancy outcome.
-Expert colposcopic evaluation and consultation with the pathologist are recommended before doing a cervical biopsy because the biopsy may cause hemorrhage and preterm labor.
-If the examination suggests that lesions are low-grade, a biopsy may not be done, particularly if cervical cytology also suggests that lesions are low-grade.
+Biopsies are done only if high-grade cervical intraepithelial neoplasia or cervical cancer is suspected.
+If biopsy is required, expert colposcopic evaluation and consultation with the pathologist are recommended because the biopsy may cause hemorrhage and preterm labor.

-For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see table FIGO Clinical Staging of Cervical Cancer Carcinoma) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because at these stages, cancer progresses very slowly and pregnancy can be completed safely without affecting the woman's prognosis.
+For carcinoma in situ (Federation of Gynecology and Obstetrics [FIGO] stage 0—see table ) and microinvasive cancer (stage IA1), treatment is often deferred until after delivery because at these stages, cancer progresses very slowly and pregnancy can be completed safely without affecting the woman's prognosis.

 If invasive cancer (FIGO stage IA2 or higher) is diagnosed, pregnancy should be managed in consultation with a gynecologic oncologist.
-If invasive cancer is diagnosed during early pregnancy, immediate therapy appropriate for the cancer is traditionally recommended.
+If invasive cancer is diagnosed during early pregnancy, immediate therapy appropriate for the cancer is usually recommended.
 If invasive cancer is diagnosed after 20 weeks and if the woman accepts the unquantified increase in risk, treatment can be deferred until into the 3rd trimester (eg, 32 weeks) to maximize fetal maturity but not delay treatment too long.
-For patients with invasive cancer, cesarean delivery with radical hysterectomy is done; vaginal delivery is avoided.
+For patients with invasive cancer, cesarean delivery with radical hysterectomy rather than vaginal delivery is done.

-After 12 weeks gestation, ovarian cancer is easily missed; then, the ovaries, with the uterus, rise out of the pelvis and are no longer easily palpable.
-If very advanced, ovarian cancer during pregnancy may be fatal before completion of the pregnancy.
+After 12 weeks gestation, ovarian, fallopian tube, and peritoneal cancers Ovarian, Fallopian Tube, and Peritoneal Cancer Ovarian cancer is often fatal because it is usually advanced when diagnosed.
+The most common histology—high-grade serous epithelial ovarian cancer—is considered as a single clinical entity along... read more are difficult to detect, because after 12 weeks gestation the ovaries, with the uterus, rise out of the pelvis and are no longer easily palpable.
+If advanced, ovarian cancer during pregnancy may be fatal before completion of the pregnancy.
 Affected women require bilateral oophorectomy as soon as possible.

-Antineoplastic drugs typically used to treat lymphoma increase risk of fetal loss and congenital malformations.
+Antineoplastic agents typically used to treat lymphoma increase risk of fetal loss and congenital malformations.